kshurik/rekkobook/jupyter_books/chapter1/intro_to_rekko.md

 The main idea of recommendation is to rank relevant items according to some criterion.
 As it was mentioned earlier, recommender systems intersect with ranking problem: smart news feed, contacts recommendation, search response ranking, suggesting point B in ride -- all this stuff can be reffered to personal ranking.
-Mostly, two-level architecture is used in both problems.
-First, we generate candidates that we consider relevant for a user / search query.
-Then, we try to rank such that the most relevant ones are in top.
-Thus, difference often occur in the first-level models.
-In ranking part it is quite similar.
-Now, let's focus on recommendations.

 Recommender systems are a type of machine learning models that use data about an individual’s preferences and interests to make personalized product or service recommendations.